 Sometime afterwards, I decided that Avalanche Press needed to create something special featuring the 3rd Armored Division.
 Belton didn’t really approve of wargames and thought them pretty silly, but I like to think he’d enjoy seeing his beloved division finally equipped with better tanks than the Shermans he held responsible for the deaths of so many friends.

-Spearhead Division is a Panzer Grenadier supplement focused on the battles of the Third Armored Division.
-It comes with a 32-page, large format book with 25 new scenarios by Mike Perryman plus five new “battle games” linking them together (these require one game, Elsenborn Ridge, and only that one game).
+Spearhead Division is a Panzer Grenadier expansion focused on the battles of the Third Armored Division.
+It comes with 25 new scenarios by Mike Perryman plus five new “battle games” linking them together (these require one game, Elsenborn Ridge, and only that one game).
 And for those scenarios, there are 88 new die-cut, silky-smooth playing pieces showing the division’s units in their own special color scheme.

 Third Armored Division formed in April 1941 in Louisiana, and along with 2nd Armored Division maintained the “heavy” armored division organization throughout the war: six battalions of tanks (four medium, two light) in two regiments, compared to three somewhat larger mixed tank battalions in the “light” armored division.
 The division also included a three-battalion regiment of armored infantry mounted in M3 halftracks, three artillery battalions plus signals, engineers and reconnaissance battalions.

 As with any American division during the campaign in Western Europe, that order of battle could be augmented by additional battalions from corps and army-level assets, and divisional units would at times be detached to assist other divisions.